sinch/sinch-sdk-python/README.md

 For more in depth version of the Sinch APIs, please refer to the official developer portal - [developers.sinch.com](https://developers.sinch.com/)

-**This SDK is currently available to select developers for preview use only.
+**This SDK is currently available to selected developers for preview use only.
 It is being provided for the purpose of collecting feedback, and should not be used in production environments.**

 * [Installation](#installation)
 * [Getting started](#getting-started)